MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_AADDS.md

 #### Task 3: Enable Azure AD DS authentication for the Azure Storage account

-1. Within the Remote Desktop session to **az140-cl-vm11a**, in the Microsoft Edge window, in the Azure portal, on the blade displaying the properties of the storage account you created in the previous task, in the vertical menu on the left side, in the **Data storage** section, select **File shares**.
+1. Within the Bastion session to **az140-cl-vm11a**, in the Microsoft Edge window, in the Azure portal, on the blade displaying the properties of the storage account you created in the previous task, in the vertical menu on the left side, in the **Data storage** section, select **File shares**.
 1. In the **File share settings** section, next to the **Active Directory** label, select the **Not configured** link.
 1. In the **Enable an Active Directory source** section, in the rectangle labeled **Azure Active Directory Domain Services**, select **Set up**.
 1  On the **Identity-based access** blade, select the **Enabled** option, and select **Save**.

 #### Task 4: Configure the Azure Files RBAC-based permissions

-1. Within the Remote Desktop session to **az140-cl-vm11a**, in the Microsoft Edge window displaying the Azure portal, on the blade displaying properties of the storage account you created earlier in this exercise, in the vertical menu on the left side, in the **Data storage** section, select **File shares**, and in the list of shares, select the **az140-22a-profiles** entry.
+1. Within the Bastion session to **az140-cl-vm11a**, in the Microsoft Edge window displaying the Azure portal, on the blade displaying properties of the storage account you created earlier in this exercise, in the vertical menu on the left side, in the **Data storage** section, select **File shares**, and in the list of shares, select the **az140-22a-profiles** entry.
 1. On the **az140-22a-profiles** blade, in the vertical menu on the left side, select **Access Control (IAM)**.
 1. On the **az140-22a-profiles \| Access Control (IAM)** blade, select **+ Add** and, in the drop-down menu, select **Add role assignment**.
 1. On the **Add role assignment** blade, select **Storage File Data SMB Share Contributor**, and select **Next**: